Nolan-Lo/Nolan-Lo.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-## Using Machine Learning to Explore Statcast Data

 Click the link below to view the full project report as a PDF:

 [View Full Project Report (PDF)](/files/Using_ML_to_Explore_Statcast.pdf)